hass-laughingman/learn-algorithms/chapter_04/EXERCISES.md

 # Speeding Up Your Code with Big O

-1. Replace the question marks in the following table to descrive how many steps occur for a given number of data elements across various types of Big O.
+1. Replace the question marks in the following table to describe how many steps occur for a given number of data elements across various types of Big O.

 | N Elements | O(N) | O(log N) | O(N^2) |
 |------------|------|----------|--------|